Sandy Hook Elementary School shooting: Classroom shootings

 Lanza entered Room 8, a first-grade classroom where Lauren Rousseau, a substitute teacher, had herded her first-grade students to the back of the room, and was trying to hide them in a bathroom, when Lanza forced his way into the classroom.
-Rousseau, Rachel D'Avino (a behavioral therapist who had been employed for a week at the school to work with a special needs student), and fifteen students in Rousseau's class were killed.
-Fourteen of the children were dead at the scene; one injured child was taken to a hospital for treatment, but was later declared dead.
+Rousseau, Rachel D'Avino (a behavioral therapist who had been employed for a week at the school to work with a special needs student), and 15 students in Rousseau's class were killed.
+14 of the children were dead at the scene; one injured child was taken to a hospital for treatment but was later pronounced dead.
 Most of the teachers and students were found crowded together in the bathroom.
 A six-year-old girl, the sole survivor, was found by police in the classroom following the shooting.
 She hid in a corner of the classroom's bathroom during the shooting.
 Her family's pastor said she survived by playing dead.
 When she reached her mother, she said, "Mommy, I'm okay, but all my friends are dead."
-The child described the shooter as "a very angry man".
-A girl hiding in a bathroom with two teachers told police that she heard a boy in the classroom screaming, "Help me!
-I don't want to be here!" to which Lanza responded, "Well, you're here," followed by "hammering" sounds.
+A girl who was hiding in a bathroom along with two teachers told police that she heard a boy in the classroom screaming, "Help me!
+I don't want to be here!", to which Lanza responded, "Well, you're here," followed by "hammering" sounds.